 A savings account is a type of financial account found at both banks and credit unions.
 These federally insured accounts typically pay interest, but often at lower rates than other interest-bearing financial products insured by the government, like certificates of deposit (CDs).

 In exchange for lower rates, savings accounts offer more liquidity, allowing for up to six types of withdrawals or transfers per statement cycle (and potentially more).
 That makes savings accounts ideal for stashing money you may need access to if unexpected costs arise.

 Savings accounts can play a crucial role in your financial health.
 Unlike a CD, which forces you to lock up your money for a specified period of time, there’s no set term for maturity with a savings account.
 So, it’s a good spot to park your emergency fund.

-And safety — and preservation of your principal — is the name of the game with these savings products.
-Savings accounts are insured up to at least $250,000 at banks by the FDIC and at (National Credit Union Administration) NCUA credit unions, which operate and manage the National Credit Union Share Insurance Fund (NCUSIF).
+Savings accounts are insured up to at least $250,000 at banks backed by the Federal Deposit Insurance Corp.
+(FDIC) and at credit unions backed by National Credit Union Administration (NCUA), which operates and manages the National Credit Union Share Insurance Fund (NCUSIF).

 What are the different types of savings accounts?

 Generally speaking, there is only one type of savings account.
 Some savings accounts may be called high-yield savings accounts but that doesn’t necessarily mean that they offer higher yields.
 Money market accounts also fall under the official definition of savings deposit accounts.